Sports betting has arrived in the Great White North, and it’s time for Canadian bettors to start wagering on their favourite sporting events.

 Alberta Sports Betting

 Alberta appears to be leading the prairie charge for single-game sports betting.
-With Play Alberta setting plans in motion to open an online sportsbook by the end of 2021, check back in with us to get the latest updates.
+With Play Alberta setting plans in motion to open an online sportsbook in the near future, check back in with us to get the latest updates.

 Single-game betting is now legal in Canada.
 It was legalized on August 27, 2021.
 With that in mind, each province will dictate how to regulate sports betting within their own provincial guidelines.